A variety of scenarios cause nervous cat behavior.

 Sometimes genetics causes cat nervousness.

-Usually, nervous cat behavior stems from lack of socialization as a kitten.
+Usually, nervous cat behavior stems from a lack of socialization as a kitten.

 Kittens need exposure to everything they shouldn’t fear before they are 12 weeks old.